-Although generally considered a wet country, Scotland can be vulnerable to periods of dry weather, which can result in pressure upon the environment and water users in some areas.
-In addition, climate change is likely to bring uncertainty and may exert pressure in areas that have not yet experienced water scarcity.
+Although generally considered a wet country, Scotland can be vulnerable to periods of dry weather.
+In some areas this can result in pressure on water users and the environment.
+Climate change is likely to increase uncertainty and may cause issues in areas that have not previously experienced water scarcity.